+This recipe does include eggs, and we haven’t tested it egg-free.
+It’s a very egg-reliant recipe.
 I know a few of you are shouting, “what are eggs doing on this site?”
-If you are one of these concerned people, please read the following article entitled, “Does the term dairy include eggs?”
+If you are one of these concerned people, please read the following article: Are Eggs Dairy?
 I wrote it specifically to address this question since it does occur frequently.

 Kelli R gave the recipe a try and only had kind words to share: “This is yummy!!
 I just made it and we don’t want to stop eating it.
 I will definitely make again.”

 M also tried this recipe, but used 3/4 cup Authentic Foods Superfine brown rice flour and 1/4 cup Pamela’s gluten-free all-purpose baking and pancake mix: “THIS RECIPE ROCKS!!!!
+My whole family loves these!
 What a fabulous breakfast/brunch to add to my family’s repertoire!”

 Brooke F tried the recipe with chickpea flour and oat flour: “I’ve made this twice now, and freakin’ love it!
 It puffs up even higher than the wheat flour version we used to make.”